polsys/cle/docs/language-spec/statements.md

 Each statement is an action.
 In contrast with expressions, they do not produce values and they appear standalone.

-There are several kinds of statements, described in subsection below.
+There are several kinds of statements, described in subsections below.
 Some statements end in a semicolon while blocks and statements with a block end in a closing brace.